 Missing mother found dead inside 16-foot-long python after it swallowed her whole in Indonesia

-A woman has been found dead inside the belly of a snake after it swallowed her whole in central Indonesia, a local official said Saturday.
+A woman has been found dead inside the belly of a snake after it swallowed her whole in central Indonesia, a local official said Saturday, marking at least the fifth person to be killed by a python in the country since 2017.

 The husband of 45-year-old Farida and residents of Kalempang village in South Sulawesi province discovered her on Friday inside the reticulated python, which measured around five meters (16 feet).